-Over this past Easter holiday, we spent 10 days visiting my husband’s side of the family in Fano, Italy, a charming seaside town on the Adriatic coast in the Marche region of central Italy.
+We spent our Easter holiday in Fano, Italy, visiting my husband’s side of the family.
+Fano is a charming seaside town on the Adriatic coast in the Marche region of central Italy.
 Marche – located between Emilia-Romagna to the north and Abruzzo to the south – is renown for its picturesque, hilly countryside and beautiful 180 km-long coastline.
 Fano is the third largest city in the region by population, after Ancona and Pesaro, and the closest airport is the Marche Airport outside Ancona, which RyanAir flies to out of London Stansted.

-We visit Fano at least 4 times a year, usually for Easter, a couple of times over the summer and at Christmas.
+We usually holiday in Fano at least 4 times a year, for Easter, a couple of times over the summer and at Christmas.
 And since Little T was born, we’ve been visiting even more frequently, at one point nearly every two months.
 It’s a lovely place to visit, especially in the summertime when the beaches are set up with rows of umbrellas and people socialize over drinks at the bars along the beach promenade.

-In this Snapshots post, I’ll be sharing photos of our April trip to Fano and some of our favourite places to visit whenever we’re in town.
+In this Snapshots post, I’ll be sharing photos of our Easter holiday in Fano, Italy, and some of our favourite places to visit whenever we’re in town.

 Fano Centro Città

 During our visits we’re often in the town center, running errands, shopping or stopping at one of our favorite cafés or bars for an aperitivo before dinner.
 Fano is a good-sized town, however, still small enough that we are always running into people we know as we walk along the main street, Corso Matteotti, or the big square, Piazza XX Settembre.

 I love to browse the side streets too and admire the characteristic buildings and doors, bright colors and beautifully dressed windowsills.

 During Ancient Roman times, Fano was a colony named Fanum Fortunae, after a temple to the goddess of Fortune that once stood there, as well as an important port and crossroads.